 Richard H.P.
-Sia is associate editor for ICIJ and served as its chief fact-checker on the Pulitzer Prize winning Panama Papers investigation, the Paradise Papers probe and three other projects.
+Sia is associate editor for ICIJ and served as its chief fact-checker on the Pulitzer Prize-winning Panama Papers investigation, the Paradise Papers and Implant Files probes and many other projects.
 Sia previously was a managing editor of National Journal and senior editor of National Journal’s CongressDaily, where he directed special projects and coverage of defense, homeland security, government oversight and telecommunications.
-He has reported for The Honolulu Advertiser and The Baltimore Sun, where he was a Pulitzer Prize nominee in 1984, and covered the State House in Annapolis, U.S. Congress and the Pentagon.
-His overseas assignments included coverage of the Persian Gulf war from Saudi Arabia and Kuwait and the U.S.-led military mission in Somalia in 1992.
-As Washington correspondent for the Center for Investigative Reporting, Sia won a 1996 National Press Club award and was part of a team that received an Emmy from the National Academy of Television Arts and Sciences in 1998 for the PBS Frontline documentary, "Hot Guns."
-Sia grew up in Honolulu, Hawaii, and received a B.A. degree in government with honors from Harvard University in 1975.
+He has reported for The Honolulu Advertiser and The Baltimore Sun, where he was a Pulitzer Prize nominee and covered the State House in Annapolis, U.S. Congress and the Pentagon.
+His overseas assignments included coverage of the Persian Gulf war from Saudi Arabia and Kuwait and the U.S.-led military mission in Somalia.
+As Washington correspondent for the Center for Investigative Reporting, Sia won a National Press Club award and was part of a team that received an Emmy for the PBS Frontline documentary, "Hot Guns."
+Sia grew up in Honolulu, Hawaii, and received a B.A. degree in government with honors from Harvard University.